Lepetere/revealjs-slides/README.md

    $ grunt serve
    ```

-8. Open <http://localhost:8000> to view your presentation
+8. To view the presentation open <http://localhost:8000> plus the name of the presentation's folder.

-   You can change the port by using `grunt serve --port 8001`.
+   You can also change the port using `grunt serve --port 8001`.

+For further instructions see the [original revealjs-README.md](https://github.com/Lepetere/revealjs-slides/blob/master/revealjs-README.md).